thechatgptcoder/govd/EDGEPROXY.md

 the main difference between http proxy and edge proxy is that http proxy is a standard proxy that forwards requests and responses, while edge proxy is a custom proxy that can modify the requests and responses in any way you want.

 ## notes
-* edge proxy is for advanced use ant not required for most users.
+* edge proxy is for advanced use and not required for most users.
 * this feature is experimental and may change in the future.
-* you can check full implementation of the edge proxy in the [edgeproxy](util/edgeproxy.go) package.
+* you can check full implementation of the edge proxy in the [`util/edgeproxy`](util/edgeproxy.go) package.